ThomasAllanLamb/operatoralpha/README.md

 sudo PORT=80 node start
 ```

-### Not yet implemented

-Arbitrary operator identities.

-### Possible future features

-Generalizing the domains of m and u from the set of naturals to the set of integers or reals.

-### Open questions

-Can n be a real value?

 ### To do

+- Arbitrary operator identities
+- Generalizing the domains of m and u from the set of naturals to the set of integers or reals.
 - API versioning
 - Prevent text from highlighting when graphs are clicked
 - Add transition between graphs
 - Switch from storing generated points in a csv to storing generated points in a database
 - Make transitions look better
 - Add a paragraph explaining the meaning of the graph
+- Node start is not working on production